hazelcast/hazelcast-jet/site/docs/get-started/first-job.md

 By now you should have some version of Java (at least 8) installed.
 You can get it from the [OpenJDK](https://openjdk.java.net/) website.
-Create a new project targetting your build tool of preference, Maven or Gradle, and add the Jet JAR to your build:
+Create a new project targeting your build tool of preference, Maven or Gradle, and add the Jet JAR to your build:

 <!--DOCUSAURUS_CODE_TABS-->